badadmin/msktutil_script/README.md

 * Expand to cover RHEL 6 and Debian\Ubuntu.
 * Break script up to be more modular and add some menu functionality.
 * Add a restore process to revert as many changes as possible to allow roll-back.
+* Add Postfix or Sendmail configuration to allow emailed results and alerts.

 Please let me know how I can improve this.